dashingshree6/cat-photo/README.md

 # cat-photo
-Its a Simple cat photo app.
+Its a simple cat photo app.

 ## # Its a simple cat photo app.
 ## # In this HTML, CSS and BOOTSTRAP is used.